GXX0T/NotWidgets/README.md

 - **Not an official** port - independent community project
 - Requires Rainmeter to function
 - Windows 11 users: Widgets may hide with Win+D (disable auto-hide in settings)
+- Enable Hardware Acceleration in rainmeter menu for better perfomance

 ## ✨ Features